NixOS/nix/doc/manual/src/design/overview.md

 The command line and Nix language are what users interact with most.

 Underlying everything is the *Nix store*, a mechanism to keep track of build plans, data, and references between them.
-It can also execute *build instructions* captured in the build plans, to produce new data.
+It can also execute *build instructions*, captured in the build plans, to produce new data.
 It uses the file system as a persistence layer, and a database to keep track of references.

 This chapter describes Nix starting at the bottom with the store layer, then working its way up to the user-facing components described in the rest of the manual.